Compare & Contrast

 Which are most secure - uPVC, wooden or aluminium windows?

 By its nature, both double and triple glazing offers greater security due to the added strength of extra panes of glass.
 For windows that open, all windows come with locks that are rigorously tested to ensure they are fit for purpose.
-Casement, tilt and turn and sliding sash windows are Secure by Design accredited.
+Casement, tilt and turn and sliding sash windows are Secured by Design accredited.

 All of our timber windows are sustainably sourced and pressure-preserved to prevent any water ingress, rot and provide extra security.
 If you choose our Forest Stewardship Partnership Council redwood, it is laminated and finger-joint to make it stronger.
 Alternatively, hardwood is naturally resistant to shrinkage and warping.